mtojek/oi/README.md

 ```
 Notice: tested on Macbook Pro 2.6 GHz i5, 8GB DDR3

-The operation takes 11 min to finish and the tool performs a plenty of unnecessary comparison.
+The operation takes 11 min to finish and the tool performs a plenty of unnecessary comparisons.

-Let's try to do the same with **oi**:
+Let's try to do the same with `oi`:

 ```bash
 $ time cat data | oi -p patterns > output